 During some European fire ceremonies held on the first Sunday in Lent, the effigy being burned was named "grandmother".
 In the Dogon religion, the Master (Mistress) of Speech’s trunk or womb was known as “belly of the grandmother.”
 An Olmec were-jaguar statue at La Venta Park in Villahermosa, Tabasco, Mexico is known as “The Grandmother” La Abuelita.Dorey, Day of the Fish (Revision 2017) p.
 257

 Stone carvings of mastodons were also found in the mounds suggesting that the manatee carvings date to the time of the mastodon.
 “Fossil evidence indicates that mastodons probably disappeared from North America about 10,500 years ago, as part of a mass extinction of most of the Pleistocene megafauna that is widely presumed to have been a result of human hunting pressure.”Dorey, Day of the Fish (Revision 2017) p.
 41

 These findings once again indicate the incredible age of the Dogon religion, which according to Marcel Griaule, was known to all West African people.
 Dogon finds in the Americas indicate that Indigenous Peoples practised this ancient religion before they were isolated from the rest of the World at the height of the last ice age or Last Glacial Maximum.
-For more information on these things refer to the 2017 edition of Day of the Fish.
-A sample chapter can be found at The First Religion.
+For more information on these things refer to my books, which can be purchased at right.